 The positives of course largely outweigh the negatives.
 The success of Once is proof of the pudding in itself.
 Finland, Germany, Greece, Norway, all hitting the first position on the charts.
 Once hit gold in a number of countries, and – as usual almost – multiple platinum in Finland.

-Not only the sales numbers speak by themselves of course, the track-list of catchy songs is quite long on Once.
+Not only the sales numbers speak by themselves, of course, but the track-list of catchy songs is also quite long on Once.
 Starting with Dark Chest of Wonders getting going strongly with very metal guitar contribution, Power Metal kind of along the way of their former contributions.

 But then it will dawn on ye that things changed.
-Because this is much more mature than the former cookie cutter tracks ever were.
-The record moves into Wish I Had and Angel.
+Because this is much more mature than the former cookie-cutter tracks ever were.
+The record moves into Wish I Had an Angel.
 What can I say.
 This sounds a lot already like their future self, fronted by Anette Olzon.
 No offense, oh mighty fans of the Tarja era.
-By the way, stellar contribution of Marco on that one – just check out the video below.
+By the way, this is a stellar contribution of Hietala on that one – just check out the video below.
 I love the ogre stance, rolling his eyes at the camera.
 Not quite as good as in later years, but hey, a good start.

 Nemo gets the keyboards out for once.
 Apart from that this track is somewhat of a disappointment.
 Too much Disney in this one, not enough crunch.
 Clearly made for mainstream production and lyrics bordering on the cheese big time.
 This goes together with Creek Mary’s Blood a little further down the road, some of it presented in Lakotan attributed to a number of Sioux tribes.
 Tatanka Iyotake salutes you.
 Not sure what this one is catering to, but it is indeed original and I have taken a somewhat geeky liking to it.